HKMA intervenes to defend HK dollar peg, selling HK$3.875 bln

-HONG KONG, Dec 5 (Reuters) - The Hong Kong Monetary Authority (HKMA) stepped into the currency market on Wednesday, selling HK$3.875 billion in Hong Kong dollars as the local currency repeatedly hit the strong end of its trading range.
+HONG KONG, Dec 4 (Reuters) - The Hong Kong Monetary Authority (HKMA) stepped into the currency market on Tuesday, selling HK$3.875 billion ($500 million) in Hong Kong dollars as the local currency repeatedly hit the strong end of its trading range.

-According to Reuters data, the latest intervention will lift the aggregate balance - the sum of balances on clearing accounts maintained by banks with the HKMA - to HK$200.659 billion on Dec 7.
+According to Reuters data, the latest intervention will lift the aggregate balance - the sum of balances on clearing accounts maintained by banks with the HKMA - to HK$196.747 billion on Dec.
+6.

 The Hong Kong dollar is pegged at 7.8 to the U.S. dollar but can trade between 7.75 and 7.85 to the U.S. dollar.
 Under the currency peg, the HKMA is obliged to intervene when the Hong Kong dollar hits 7.75 or 7.85 to keep the band intact.